 “What the hell is that?
 Is that a dog?!”
 I asked incredulously.
 Turns out it was.
 Apparently the dogs in this country make different noises than the traditional “bark bark” I grew up hearing.
+The more countries I traveled, the more I realized that dogs around the world make different noises in different countries.

 It all started back in 2013 while learning Bahasa Indonesia in Indonesia (no surprise there) after I was astonished when my friend and teacher Chika drew a picture of a little dog with a talk bubble that read “guk guk”